mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 Once I knew I needed a wrapper, the question became: *how should I define it in MLflow*?
 There were two clear paths:

-- **Custom Python Model** – Define your own the `PythonModel` class and implement your own prediction functions.
+- **Custom Python Model** — Define your own the `PythonModel` class and implement your own prediction functions.
-- **Responses Agent Model** – Use the `ResponsesAgent` class to create a agent model that calls your foundational model under the hood.
+- **Responses Agent Model** — Use the `ResponsesAgent` class to create a agent model that calls your foundational model under the hood.

-At first, I leaned toward the **Custom Python Model**.
-My goal wasn’t to build a full agent-based system — I just wanted to trace model calls.
+As I mentioned before, I had my doubts about ResponsesAgents so I decided to start with the **Custom Python Model**.
+My goal wasn’t to build a full agent-based system, I just wanted to trace model calls.
 That made the **Custom Python Model** path seem like the most straightforward solution.

 That said, the [Gen AI Apps guide](https://learn.microsoft.com/en-us/azure/databricks/generative-ai/guide/introduction-generative-ai-apps) clearly recommends using response agents over custom python models.
 However, I still wasn't convinced.

 So I built the Python model — and, as you can probably guess, it worked, but not as well as I’d hoped.
-Once it was running, I compared it to a `ResponsesAgent` implementation and found that the agent approach was cleaner, better aligned with Databricks’ newer OpenAI Responses API, and more future-proof as the platform continues to evolve.
+Once it was running, I compared it to a `ResponsesAgent` implementation and found that the agent approach was cleaner, better aligned with the newer OpenAI Responses API, and more future-proof as the platform continues to evolve.

 ### Implementing a Custom Python Model

 To create a custom model in MLflow, you define a class that inherits from `mlflow.pyfunc.PythonModel`.
 The key method is `predict()`, which receives input and returns output.
-In our case, it simply forwards each request to a foundational model and returns the response — acting as a transparent wrapper.
+In our case, it simply forwards each request to a foundational model and returns the response, acting as a transparent wrapper.

 If you’d like to dig deeper, these are the main references I used: